Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Rich in Omega-3 Fatty Acids: One of the best plant-based sources of omega-3 fatty acids.
 These essential fatty acids are important for heart health, brain function, and reducing inflammation in the body.

 - May Help Control Blood Sugar: May also help to control blood sugar levels.
-They contain a type of soluble fiber called mucilage, which forms a gel-like substance when mixed with water.
+They contain a type of soluble fibre called mucilage, which forms a gel-like substance when mixed with water.
 This gel slows down the absorption of carbohydrates, which can help to prevent blood sugar spikes.

 4. How to Incorporate Seeds into Your Diet